microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

     - Whilst the operator kernel reduction script will disable all unused ML operator kernels, additional savings can be achieved by removing support for ML specific types.
 If you know your model has no ML ops, or no ML ops that use the Map type, this flag can be provided.
     - See the specs for the [ONNX ML Operators](https://github.com/onnx/onnx/blob/master/docs/Operators-ml.md) if unsure.

+#### Build Configuration
+The `MinSizeRel` configuration will produce the smallest binary size.
+The `Release` configuration could also be used if you wish to prioritize performance over binary size.

 #### Example build commands